 RYT 500

-Haripriya has always felt a calling to grow and understand something greater than herself.
-In 2013 she found herself in Yoga teacher training at Back Bay Yoga and never looked back.
-As an eternal student, she likes to see everything in life as an opportunity to grow and learn.
-Being able to share this passion through Yoga, Ayurveda, and Energy Healing has been such a gift.
-In 2019 her teacher gave her the name Haripriya as she started the practice of Bhakti Yoga.
-Her hope is to help others feel at home and connected within themselves so that they can continue to grow and feel connected to the world around them.
-As Ram Das says, “we are all just walking each other home.”
-Having studied with Lynne Begier, Daniel Orlansky, Satyanarayana Dasa, and at the Kripalu Center, she blends different styles of Yoga to create a whole mind-body experience when teaching.
-Haripriya is a 500hr registered Yoga teacher, Yoga Alliance continuing education provider, and NAMA certified Ayurvedic Health Counselor.
-She specializes in slow flow, vinyasa, restorative, and meditative flows.
-She is also certified in pre & post-natal Yoga, Thai Yoga Massage, and Reiki energy healing.
-Haripriya brings a sense of humor, connection, and compassion to her classes.
-In her free time, you can find her exploring in nature, trying new vegetarian recipes, and traveling with her husband and son.
+Hilary (Haripriya) has always felt a calling to grow and understand something greater than herself.
+In 2013, she found herself in a Yoga teacher training at Back Bay Yoga and never looked back.
+As an eternal student, she sees everything in life as an opportunity to learn.
+Being able to share this passion through yoga, qigong, Ayurveda, Vedic psychology, coaching, Reiki, and sound healing has been such a gift.
+Her hope is to help others feel at home and connected to themselves and the world around them.
+When teaching, she blends different styles of yoga to create a complete mind-body experience, always infused with a sense of humor and lightness.
+Hilary is a 500-hour Registered Yoga Teacher, a Continuing Education Provider, a NAMA certified Ayurvedic Health Counselor, Vedic Psychology Teacher, Reiki Master, and Practitioner of Sound Therapies.
+She specializes in slow flow, vinyasa, restorative, qigong, and meditation, and holds additional certifications in pre- and postnatal yoga, Thai Yoga Massage, and Reiki energy healing.
+Hilary brings connection and compassion to every class she leads.
+In her free time, you can find her hiking with her dog Nacho, creating art at home, or on a new travel adventure with her husband and son.

 RYT 200